-This study benefited the study population, the study population demographic, and the field of social research.
+This study benefited the population, the population demographic, and the field of social research.
 The population consisted of 62 African American, middle-class respondents.
 Middle class was defined socioeconomically using U.S. Census Bureau data (U.S. Census, 2018).
 The study data showed that though all respondents reported having been victims of racism currently or in the past, they were still able to achieve personal and professional milestones in their lives, specifically in their education and professional careers.
-The data demonstrated the resilience of the demographic in attaining what is anecdotally referred to as the "American Dream" (education, land ownership, business ownership, senior management, retirement plans, wealth to pass on to descendants) through hard work, determination, and initiative despite the institutional and systemic confinements of the hegemony.
+The data demonstrated the resilience of the demographic in attaining what is anecdotally referred to as the” ““American Dream””” (education, land ownership, business ownership, senior management, retirement plans, wealth to pass on to descendants) through hard work, determination, and initiative despite the institutional and systemic confinements of the hegemony.
 This study benefited the field of social research because it provided a quantitative study that demonstrated that the study population and demographic might not have been as oppressed as society at large might purport or that racism might not have been as monumental an obstacle as once believed.
 This study opened new directions of inquiry: race and class.

 The Study and Society At Large

 Individuals tended to make choices based on perceived group averages.
 Group averages extended across a wide range of social contexts.
 The choices one makes can range from the annoying and trivial to the significant.
 Though significant, they could have been virtually undetectable by the study population that reported having experienced racism.
 What was significant concerning the point of view regarding social mobility was an outsider’s estimation of group averages and their claim of those averages projected onto individuals may have had considerable consequences concerning acquiring job experience, education, or material assets.
-For example, suppose someone were to use the ethnic or racial makeup of a neighborhood as a representation for “quality".
-In that case, it may have served to suppress property values in neighborhoods some might consider having the “wrong mix ."This dynamic could have affected some lenders’ willingness to lend in said neighborhoods.
+For example, suppose someone were to use the ethnic or racial makeup of a neighborhood as a representation for “quality”””.
+In that case, it may have served to suppress property values in neighborhoods some might consider having the “wrong mix ””.
+“This dynamic could have affected some lenders’ willingness to lend in said neighborhoods.
 In addition, if employers were to evaluate Asian applicants based on perceived group averages (Asians are good with technology), many applicants whose fundamental qualities fall below the group average might have obtained an unearned advantage in the labor market.
 One possible advantage Asians might have had was getting on-the-job experience.
 As a consequence, this dynamic may, in the end, have fulfilled the implicit group stereotype some attribute to Asians and technology or other minorities in their respective neighborhoods (Loury, 2002).
-This study's results offset the inference that African Americans have an implicit, insurmountable hurdle blocking their path to the "American Dream ."This study also served to demonstrate the resilience of African Americans in the face of actual or perceived racism.
+This ’ ’study’s results offset the inference that African Americans have an implicit, insurmountable hurdle blocking their path to the” ““American Dream ””.
+“This study also served to demonstrate the resilience of African Americans in the face of actual or perceived racism.

 Section Four: Recommendations